 - Q1.
 Tell us what the applicant's job was before the termination or change. - Q2.
 We need the full name and address of the place of employment, including the name of the Employing Authority, Local Health Board, NHS Trust, NHS Foundation Trust, NHS Commissioning Board or Clinical Commissioning Group (CCG). - Q3.
 Please tell us if the employment was part-time and if so the part time and standard whole time hours. - Q4.
 It is important that we have as much information as possible about the applicant's working life.
 Please tell us what you know about any other NHS employers they previously worked for and when, including details of any pre 1974 Local Government employment with Scotland, Northern Ireland or the Isle of Man. - Q5.
 We need as much information as possible about all sick leave relating to this application so that we can map the onset and any progression of the condition claimed for. - Q6.
 It is very important that we have accurate pay information.
 The figures to be shown are the same as 'pensionable pay'.

-If the employee was, or would have been, subject to provisions of the 2008 or 2015 NHS Pension Scheme Regulations then please contact the NHS Injury Benefits Team for advice. - Q7.
+Q7.
 It is very important that we know if Temporary Injury Allowance has been awarded.